ckeditor/ckeditor5-angular/README.md

 }
 ```

-Make sure to test the package with the production setup (`ng build --prod`) and with older Angular versions (at least with the 9.1).
+Make sure to test the package with the production setup (`ng build --configuration production`) and with older Angular versions (at least with the 9.1).

 #### Publishing the package